Every 35 seconds, someone chooses MORE THAN ^

 Top 5 health conditions in Cocker Spaniels

-We’ve put together the most common claimed for conditions, based on MORE THAN pet insurance customer claims.
+We’ve put together the most common claimed for conditions.
+Data is based on MORE THAN pet insurance customer claims.

 Condition